 In-Pact provides behavior support services for our group home individuals as well as supported living and in home waiver individuals.
 We work with In-Pact Supported Services as well as collaborate with other residential and day program agencies in Northwest Indiana.
-We offer in-home services to provide skill shaping sessions up to three times weekly.
+We offer office based therapy shaping sessions, as well as in-home services to provide sessions up to three times weekly.
 The shaping sessions are implemented by a Behavior Therapist and are based on a Functional Assessment and Behavior Support Plan.
 We do not have a waiting list and have the capacity to accept new individuals as referred.

 Our Behavior Specialists: